 |Depth||Downforce lbs||Drag lbs||L/D Ratio|

 The first thing you might notice in the table is that there’s about a 10% difference in L/D ratio between the best and worst.
 That’s pretty significant.
-However, there’s less than a 3% difference in L/D ratio between a 3″ end plate and anything else.
+However, there’s less than a 3% difference in L/D ratio between a 3″ end plate and anything else, and the 3″ and 6″ end plates were almost identical in L/D ratio.
 So as long as you have something on the end of the wing, you’re good.

 Pro tip: Lay a straight edge across the chord of the main wing, and use that same angle for the top of the end plate.
 This makes it easy to set and adjust your wing angle using the top of the end plate.